yogevshalmon/ebat/README.md

 ### P-Equivalence Table Result

 Similar to the NP-Equivalence Table Result, we provide several modes to reproduce different configurations reported in our paper.
-The default mode (`EBatC_P_best`) achieves the best results for the EbatC algorithm under P-Equivalence.
+The mode (`EBatC_P_best`) achieves the best results for the EbatC algorithm under P-Equivalence.
 Other modes allow you to modify or remove specific parts of the algorithm to reproduce other results in the table.

 | Mode | Description | Command |
 |------|-------------|---------|